bwolmarans/struts-sysdig/README.md

 # struts_poc
 ![image](https://user-images.githubusercontent.com/4404271/153259381-52907b2b-ab78-4699-bde6-0cf7b35393a8.png)

-## This is nothing more than the Kali struts poc shown in a cluster.
+## This is nothing more than good old Kali struts poc rev shell in a k8s cluster.
 Simple.
 ## Scroll down for a tldr GIF :-)